 4.7.
 The approval mark shall be placed close to or on the vehicle data plate affixed by the manufacturer.

 4.8.
-Annex 2 to this Regulation gives examples of arrangements of approval marks.
+Annex 2 gives examples of arrangements of approval marks.

 5. General specifications

 5.1.
 The lighting and light-signalling devices shall be so fitted that under normal conditions of use as defined in paragraphs 2.3.10., 2.3.10.1. and 2.3.10.2. and notwithstanding any vibrations to which they may be subjected, they retain the characteristics prescribed by this Regulation and enable the vehicle to comply with the requirements of this Regulation.
 In particular, it shall not be possible for the lamps to be inadvertently maladjusted.